Becheler/Becheler.github.io/pages/blog/_posts/2021-08-07-hire-substitutes-with-Liskov.md

 It was a very remarkable benefit of the *L.S.P*: **Since the Pacific Black Duck IS a bird, whenever your code needed an abstract Bird it could also run properly with a Pacific Black Duck**.

+### Step 3: The distracted folk: "Fly little ... kiwi?"

-But there is a caveat!
-In the present state, the logic of the code is actually ill-defined!
-Imagine that after the Pacific Black Duck project was published, you are now faced with conducting the same kind of analysis with the **Kiwi** bird.
+Imagine that after you published the study of the Pacific Black Duck, you are are now faced with conducting the same analysis with the **Kiwi** dataset (the bird, not the fruit).

 You follow the same logic and write: